W3SS/CS200-Concepts-of-Progamming-Algorithms/Assignments/In-class Labs/Lab 4.md

 ![Setup screenshot](images/cl4-setup.png)

-In the **Setup mission parameters** part of the program, you will ask the user to input four parameters:
+In the **Setup mission parameters** part of the program, you will ask the user to input these parameters:

 1. Food grown per day
 2. Cleanup per person per day